Covid can’t stop of us from celebrating the light, community, and miracle of Hanukkah.

 While we can’t gather with 3,500 of our closest friends for Hanukkah in the museum this year, we can celebrate with the museum online.
-Join us for the evening so many of us have come to love – all without the parking!
+Revisit the virtual edition of a celebratory evening so many of us have come to love: MFA Community Celebration: Hanukkah – YouTube

 A community candle lighting

 Simona Di Nepi, Charles and Lynn Schusterman Curator of Judaica, in conversation with artists Moshe Zabari and Tamar Paley

 The Boston Dance Theater performing “Shadows and Flame,” a new work commissioned for the MFA’s Hanukkah celebration